jmervine/rack-hard-copy/README.md

 ### Another Use

-Additionally, you can use Rack::Static::Save alone to simple create a copy of your pages in rendered html format (other formats are supported).
+Additionally, you can use Rack::Hard::Save alone to simple create a copy of your pages in rendered html format (other formats are supported).

 Exmaple: